Top 10 Bluehost Alternatives

 Need For Speed

 Vultr only uses state-of-the-art SSD drives and Intel CPUs to ensure maximum speed and performance.
 Thanks to its intelligent cloud architecture, you won’t have to worry about uptime either.
 Vultr has a 99.99% uptime guarantee and is one of the few companies that can actually deliver on that promise.
-That’s not to say that Bluehost’s uptime is bad because it isn’t, however, Vultr invests a lot more in powerful hardware in order to make sure that everything runs smoothly around the clock for its clients.
+That’s not to say that Bluehost’s uptime is bad because it isn’t, however, Vultr invests a lot more into powerful hardware in order to make sure that everything runs smoothly around the clock for its clients.

-Speaking of speed, it’s also worth noting that Vultr has no less than 16 data centers spread across the globe.
+Speaking of speed, it’s also worth noting that Vultr has no less than 16 data centers scattered across the globe.
 As I’m sure you already know, you can expect better performance when you are located relatively close to your provider’s servers.
 That’s likely to be the case with Vultr as the company has servers on four continents.
 By comparison, Bluehost has a single data center located in Utah, which it shares with sister hosting provider HostMonster.

 Wix is a little bit different than the other entries on this list.
 The company’s aim is to provide a platform that anybody can use to build professional-looking websites with very little effort.
 Although you would be missing out on some of the freedoms afforded by companies like Bluehost by signing up with this provider, you would be getting access to a platform that’s incredibly easy and fun to use.
 Wix is ideal for people who want to build a website without having to worry about any of the technical aspects.
+You can read more about the ease of use features in our Wix review.

-The prices here a bit more expensive than you might expect but they’re not too crazy.
+The prices here a bit higher than you might expect but they’re not too crazy.
 The entry point is $4.5 per month, however, I would suggest avoiding the basic plan if you can because it requires you to display Wix brand ads on your website.
 Instead, I would recommend considering at least the $8.50 package, which comes with a free domain name for 1 year and $75 worth of ad vouchers, among other things.
 There are a couple more options after that, each of which includes increasingly better features.

 For businesses and eCommerce platforms there are three separate packages that come with specialized tools and features.
 Some of the highlights include visitor analytics integration, site booster app, professional and social media logos, VIP support, and more.
 These plans range in price between $17 and $35 per month, so they are pretty expensive, but again, not unreasonable considering how much you get in return.